dhinske/candy-shop/nutshells/kubernetes.md

 - Pods
   - Smallest and simplest Kubernetes object
   - Represents a single instance of the application
-  - Logical collection of one or more containers, which run on the same host, share the same network namespace and mount the same external volumes
+  - Logical collection of one or more containers, which run on the same host, share the same network namespace (and IP) and mount the same external volumes
 - Labels
   - Key-Value pairs that can be attached to any Kubernetes objects
 - Label Selectors